 The variable measures whether government officials are elected or appointed in accordance with the rules and procedures set forth in the constitution.
 Where elections take place, it also measures the integrity of the electoral process, including access to the ballot, the absence of intimidation, and public scrutiny of election results.

 2.5.3 Political System

 This category includes variables describing the rules of the political system (presidential or parliamentary system), the chief executive (years in office), regime type, stability (age of present regime), and checks and balances as well as aspects of federalism.

-2.5.3.1 Accountability Transparency (diat\ati)
+2.5.3.1 Accountability Transparency (diat_ati)

-Long tag: qog\std\ts\diat\ati
+Long tag: qog_std_ts_diat_ati

-Original tag: diat\ati
+Original tag: diat_ati

-Dataset citation: Teorell et al. (2024)
+Dataset citation: Teorell et al. (2025)

-Variable citation: Nohlen et al. (1999, 2002), Nohlen (2005), Nohlen & Stöver (2010), (IPU), Chronicle of Parliamentary Elections (IPU), Election Guide
+Variable citation: Williams (2015)

 Merge scores: